ticofab/android-gpx-parser/README.md

 }
 ```

 or you might want to fetch the Gpx track from a server and parse it.
-In that case, pass the track Url and a listener:
+In that case, pass the track Url and a listener.
+Both fetching and parsing happen on a background thread.

 ```java
 mParser.parse("http://myserver.com/track.gpx", new GPXParser.FetchAndParseGpxTask.GpxFetchedAndParsed() {